Home

 Where is home?

-Two lives, two cultures, two years until I embrace the truth.
+Two lives, two cultures, two years until I embrace the truth

-Home is where my family is.
+Home is where my family is

 Because ended friendships are not necessarily broken friendships that have been lost.
-Sometimes when seasons change, you learn to embrace,

 To.